 Development of Memory Strategies in Children and Youths

-The project aims at identifying the developmental changes and differences in the development of memory strategies.
-Five dimensions of change are focussed on.
+The project aimed at identifying the developmental changes and differences in the development of memory strategies.
+Five dimensions of change were focussed on.

 Changes to learning and memory development are particularly evident in childhood and youth.
-In our research, a focus is placed on intra-individual changes and subsequent inter-individual differences.
-Our main research interest lies in identifying the types, strengths and directions of effects of developmental factors such as memory strategies and in analysing their interactions.
+In our research, a focus was placed on intra-individual changes and subsequent inter-individual differences.
+Our main research interest lied in identifying the types, strengths and directions of effects of developmental factors such as memory strategies and in analysing their interactions.

 - Lehmann, M., & Hasselhorn, M. (2012).
 Rehearsal dynamics in elementary school children.
 Journal of Experimental Child Psychology, 111, 552–560. doi:10.1016/j.jecp.2011.10.013

 - Lehmann, M., & Hasselhorn, M. (2010).
 The dynamics of free recall and their relation to rehearsal between 8 and 10 years of age.
 Child Development, 81, 1006–1020.

 - Lehmann, M., & Hasselhorn, M. (2009).
 Entwicklung von Lernstrategien im Grundschulalter.
 In F. Hellmich & S. Wernke (Eds.), Lernstrategien im Grundschulalter.
 Konzepte, Befunde und praktische Implikationen (pp. 25–41).
 Stuttgart: Kohlhammer.

 - Lehmann, M., & Hasselhorn, M. (2007).
 Variable memory strategy use in children’s adaptive intratask learning behavior: Developmental changes and working memory influences in free recall.
 Child Development, 78, 1068–1082.